GmbH in Germany: requirements, process, benefits & costs 2025

 Advantages

-• Versatility: suitable for solo founders, teams, and investors.
+• Versatility: suitable for solo founders, teams, and investors

 Disadvantages

-• Higher initial capital: at least €25,000 in share capital is required.
+• Minimum initial capital: at least €25,000

 For a detailed comparison of business structures, check our main article on company types in Germany with a comparison table of all business structures.